1cal0/RCCSoap08/README.md

-# RCCSoap08 (RCCServiceSoap08-improved)
+# RCCSoap08 (improved version of RCCServiceSoap08)

 This project uses **RCCService 0.3.783.0** (build from **May 14, 2008**).

-Originally made by nolanwhy.
+This project was originally made by nolanwhy.

 ## Installation